faressc/dl4ad/slides/01-history.md

 - In 2020, Steinmetz et al. proposed an approach for automatic mixing based on differentiable effects
 - In 2021, Caillon and Esling introduced RAVE - a real-time audio synthesis model using variational autoencoders
 - What works for images and text, should also work for audio - in 2022, CLAP was introduced - a model that learns audio concepts from natural language supervision
-- And finally in 2024, Stable Audio Open was released - a model based on diffusion transformers for high-quality text-to-audio generation
+- Then in 2024, Stable Audio Open was released - a model based on diffusion transformers for high-quality text-to-audio generation
+- Finally, in January 2025, Google's Lyria 2 was released - introducing real-time music generation with continuous user control
+- Lyria 2 generates an uninterrupted stream of music in two-second chunks using a three-component pipeline:
+    1. MusicCoCa style embedding model to capture musical style from text and audio prompts
+    2. SpectroStream audio codec for efficient audio representation
+    3. Encoder-decoder language model that generates new audio tokens conditioned on style embeddings and 10 seconds of past audio context

 ---